 - Madame Tussauds New York

 The American Museum of Natural History

-Visitors of all ages will find something that intrigues them.
-From the Alaskan Brown Bear diorama to a 563 carat Star of India Sapphire, the history that lives within the walls of this museum span centuries and mediums.
+Visitors of all ages will find something that intrigues them here.
+From the Alaskan Brown Bear diorama to a 563 carat Star of India Sapphire, the history that lives within the walls of this museum span centuries.

 Most notably, AMNH is home to a famous collection of dinosaur fossils like the Milstein Hall of Ocean Life which features a 94-foot whale model.

-Getting in: American Museum of Natural History tickets are included on New York City Explorer Pass.
+Getting in: American Museum of Natural History tickets are included on the New York City Explorer Pass.